Current business situation

-Men should be smart and conservatively dressed, a suit is standard and often expected although wearing a tie is not a necessary.
-Whether conducting business or just visiting, women should wear very conservative clothing that covers arms, legs and hair and when in public most women cover their hair with a scarf.
+Men should be smart and conservatively dressed, a suit is standard and often expected although wearing a tie is not necessary.
+Whether conducting business or just visiting, women should wear very conservative clothing that covers arms, legs and hair.
+When in public most women cover their hair with a scarf.
 In recent years the government has become more relaxed in what clothing they are willing to tolerate.
 Many women will now be seen wearing makeup, jeans and scarves that barely cover the hair.
-However as a foreigner it is best to dress extremely conservative, particularly when doing business.
+However, as a foreigner it is best to dress extremely conservative, particularly when doing business.

 Setting up in Market